stfc/PSyclone/doc/profiling.rst

 PSyclone can be used with a variety of existing profiling tools.
 It currently supports TAU, Dr Hook, dl_timer, and even comes with a simple stand-alone timer library.
-An application needs to be linked with the included wrapper library that interfaces between the PSyclone API and the tool-specific API.
+An application needs to be find the module files for the profile wrapper, and need to be linked with the included wrapper library that interfaces between the PSyclone API and the tool-specific API.
+It is the responsibility of the user to supply the corresponding compiler command line options.

+.. _ProfilingAPI:

 Profiling API
 -------------
-In order to be used with different profiling tools, PSyclone supports a simple API.
-For each existing profling tools a simple interface library needs to be implemented that maps the PSyclone profiling calls to the corresponding call for the profiling tool.
+In order to be used with different profiling tools, PSyclone supports a simple profiling API.
+For each existing profiling tools a simple interface library needs to be implemented that maps the PSyclone profiling calls to the corresponding call for the profiling tool.